ecboghiu/inflation/README.md

 ## How to contribute

-If you want to contribute, visit the [documentation](https://ecboghiu.github.io/inflation/) to learn how the package works, and then submit an issue or create a pull request on the GitHub repository.
+Contributions are welcome and appreciated.
+If you want to contribute, you can read the [contribution guidelines](https://ecboghiu.github.io/inflation/CONTRIBUTE.md) or the [documentation guidelines](https://ecboghiu.github.io/inflation/_build/html/contribute.html).
+You can also read the [documentation](https://ecboghiu.github.io/inflation/) to learn more about how the package works.

 ## License

 CasualInflation is free open-source software released under the [Creative Commons License](https://github.com/ecboghiu/inflation/blob/main/LICENSE>).

+## Citing CausalInflation

+If you use CausalInflation in your work, please cite the following [paper](ARXIV LINK):

+- Emanuel-Cristian Boghiu and Alejandro Pozas-Kertjens, "CausalInflation: a Python package for classical and quantum causal compatibility", Nature ...
+2022